 How do I meet ABTA’s researchers?

 Each year, ABTA research grant awardees whose funding periods are concluding are required to present their outcomes in poster format during our annual Patients & Family Conference.
 Patients, their families and guests are invited to participate in this unique opportunity to meet the researchers, discuss their studies, and learn how ABTA’s support impacted their research.
-The 2014 annual meeting will be held July 25-26 at the Renaissance Chicago O'Hare Suites, just minutes from the O'Hare International Airport.
+The 2014 annual meeting was held July 25-26.
+The outcomes of those projects are posted in the Research section of the ABTA web site.

 Who can address research questions not included in this FAQ?